 All three offer Netflix from £5.99 a month.
 New and potential subscribers can find out more about the service here; existing subscribers can simply sign in using the app and start watching on their TV.

 Extra with BT:

-- The BT Sport pack, including BT Sport Europe, will cost £3.50 a month from August this year
+- The BT Sport pack, including BT Sport Europe, for £3.50 a month

 - The Kids Extra TV pack is £4 a month